 If too much PTH is made, hypercalcemia develops.
 Hypercalcemia is a disorder in which the blood contains excess calcium.
 On the other hand, if too little PTH is made, hypocalcemia develops.
 In hypocalcemia, the blood doesn't contain enough calcium.
 Either condition may range in severity from a minor problem to a serious disease.
 Luckily, treatments are available for both disorders.

 The Parathyroid Glands

-The four parathyroid glands are usually found behind the thyroid gland, which is also known as the thyroid.
-Occasionally, one or more of the glands may be found inside the thyroid gland, in the neck above the thyroid, or even in the chest behind the sternum or breastbone.
+The four parathyroid glands are usually found behind the thyroid gland, or the thyroid, which is located at the front of the neck.
+The thyroid is shaped like a butterfly.
+Occasionally, one or more of the parathyroid glands may be found inside the thyroid, in the neck above the it, or even in the chest behind the sternum or breastbone.

 Although the parathyroid glands are located next to the thyroid, they are structurally and functionally distinct from it.
-It wasn't until 1850 that the glands were considered to be separate entities, however.
+It wasn't until 1850 that they were considered to be separate entities, however.
 Sir Richard Owen is credited with their discovery.